paddles… enhancing the beauty of nature, but not quite the way nature intended

 I tend to divide my paddle design thoughts into two components; form and function.

-When I started developing my thoughts on paddle design one of the issues I saw in many other wooden paddles was that they were cut from a solid piece of timber in such a way that the blade and handle were both the same thickness.
-I found this resulted in either the handle being too thin or the blade being too thick for my taste.
+When I started, my thoughts started evolving on my paddle designs.
+But we saw in many other wooden paddles were cut from a solid piece of wood, making the blade and handle were both the same thickness.
+Personally I determined that the handle was too thin or the blade was too thick for my taste.

-Some makers addressed this by laminating extra pieces of wood onto the handle area to make it thicker, which fixed the functionality issue but did not fully assuage my aesthetic sensibilities.
-(Which I have done in the past, but really didn’t like the look!)
-So I decided I was going to make mine from one solid piece of wood and have a handle which was thicker than the blade.
-As well as enhancing the look of the paddle I’ve found the thicker handle/thinner blade combination results in a better balanced paddle which is easier to hold and swing.
+Some woodworkers address this by laminating extra pieces of wood onto the handle area to make it thicker, which fixed the functionality issue but did not fully quenching my creative perceptions.
+So I decided I was going to make the majority of mine from one solid piece of wood and have a handle which was thicker than the blade.
+This would strengthen, complement and intensify the look and use of the paddle.
+We found the thicker handle/thinner blade combination better balanced, better looking and reinforce the usability of the paddle when you hold and swing the paddle.

-Wood choice plays a part in the function of a paddle by virtue of the variation in wood density between different species.
-By selecting the appropriate type of wood it is possible to make small heavy paddles, large lightweight ones, or any other variation to suit the type of impact sensation desired.
+As I said earlier, the wood needs to speak and plays a part in the function of a paddle by the fluctuation in wood density between different species.
+By choosing the perfect type of wood it is possible to make small heavy paddles, large lightweight ones, or any other variation to suit the type of impact sensation desired.